 If you find something that doesn’t seem to be working, you might have to think creatively to fix it (but we’re used to that as entrepreneurs!).
 Sometimes it only takes a few tweaks, but in others, you might have to take a whole new angle.

 Start by looking at individual social media channels, then at how it works.
 Give your social media template a summer boost to streamline the content creation process, ensuring all marketing channels are flowing and productive.
 This helps you schedule your posts; the audit information you get from reviews will inform future decisions.

 2 | Spruce Up Your Website

 Your website is at the heart of your digital marketing.
-Sure, it’s not necessarily where people interact, but it brings together all the information customers, and potential clients need.
+Sure, it’s not necessarily where people interact, but it brings together all the information customers and potential clients need.
 It’s also your most constant online presence, unlike ever-changing social media channels, and most importantly, it belongs to you.

 Because it’s your platform, curate it to represent your business in its truest form.
 A clear message that reflects you and your company’s values should stand out, and your services or products should be highlighted.
-Use colors, images, fonts, and design that help it stand out.
+Use colors, images, fonts, and designs that help it stand out.